 This short time between Christmas and New Years is all about planning for a fresh new year, and at the same time saying goodbye to the old.
-Get on the purge and plan train and join me on the endorphin rush I derive from this experience.
-Doing just one purge and plan task can make the process of greeting the New Year into a positive experience instead of wistful nostalgia – and really, who needs that?
+Get on the purge and plan bus and join me on the endorphin rush I derive from this cathartic annual ritual.
+Doing just one purge and plan task can make the process of greeting the New Year into a positive experience instead of wistful nostalgia.
+Don’t let the post-holiday slump catch you.

 step 1: Clean out your _____________________.